squidfunk/mkdocs-material/docs/bug-report/index.md

 ---

-:material-run-fast: __Stretch goal__ – if you found a workaround or a way to fix the bug, you can help other users to temporarily mitigate the problem before we maintainers can fix the bug in our code base.
+:material-run-fast: __Stretch goal__ – if you found a workaround or a way to fix the bug, you can help other users temporarily mitigate the problem before we maintainers can fix the bug in our code base.

-> __Why we need this__: in order for us to understand the issue at hand, we
+> __Why we need this__: in order for us to understand the problem, we
-> need a clear description of the problem and its impact, which is essential
+> need a clear description of it and quantify its impact, which is essential
 > for triage and prioritization.

   [MkDocs]: https://www.mkdocs.org